hannahdesmond/portfolio/goals/weekly/week-1.md

 The wrapping of data and functions into a single unit.
 Method and variables encased within a capsule – a class.

-## End of Unit Reflection

-**Pairing** Despite feeling considerable anxiety about pairing in the pre-course, I feel that this week's pairing was successful. like I have already developed my pairing skills.
-I put some of my teaching skills into practice when trying to help my pair partner, such as asking open questions.

-#### Areas I would like to develop